Arrin Colgan, DVM

 I graduated in 2011 and worked as a doctor at the same clinic that I had started out in (volunteer and then as an assistant).
 When that clinic changed ownership, I made a comment to Dr. K that she should open a clinic and I could run it for her.
 The rest is history.”

-Dr. Colgan lives in Le Roy with her husband (Chuck), her son (Dominic), and pet family consisting of two dogs (Layla and Zuko), one cat (Motzu), and two goldfish.
+Dr. Colgan took over ownership of Loving Paws in November 2021.
+She lives in Le Roy with her husband (Chuck), her son (Dominic), and pet family consisting of one dog (Zuko), one cat (Motzu), and two goldfish.
 In her spare time, she likes to paint and draw.
 Keep an eye out for her artwork throughout the clinic.